flybywiresim/website/src/posts/flypados3.md

 We heard you liked having an AI co-pilot.
 This new feature simulates a co-pilot providing assistance with "on-the-ground" actions up to your takeoff roll.

-Our virtual co-pilot is accessible via the aircraft presets page will sequentially perform the necessary setup tasks as in real life - from ADIRs alignment to engine starts.
+The different aircraft states are accessible via the aircraft presets page and will sequentially perform the necessary setup tasks as in real life - from
+ADIRs alignment to engine starts.
 Do note that even this feature is realistically simulated, so the co-pilot will take the appropriate amount of time and steps to complete the procedures and actions.
 We would like to remind our pilots flying that it is still your responsibility to ensure the MCDU, FCU, transponder and radios are appropriately configured.

 ![Aircraft States](/img/notam-images/flypados3/flypad-presets-aircraft.png)